top of page

 Advanced: By this stage, you should have a good understanding of the sport and your preferences.

 You are encouraged to experiment with different options based on specific reasons (e.g., switching to BG65 from BG66 for better durability).
 However, I've witnessed many players becoming obsessed with buying "fancy" equipment, hoping it will improve their gameplay.
-This is a mistaken mindset, as a better racket alone doesn't enhance your skills.
+This is a very mistaken mindset, as a better racket doesn't enhance your skills, 'better' or more expensive string doesn't enhance your skills.
 Always prioritize your technique and avoid falling into the cycle of constantly buying new rackets and strings, in my humble opinion.
 I've had customers who returned to me, complaining that their drops were not going over as before and their smashes lacked power.
-Upon observing their gameplay, it became evident that their forms and techniques were off.
-To give you an idea of how equipment isn't the most crucial factor, I would say, only 3% of your gameplay depends on the racket, 7% on the string, and a staggering 90% relies on your technique.
+Upon observing their gameplay, it became evident that their forms and techniques were way off.
+To give you an idea of how equipment isn't the most crucial factor, I would say, only 1% of your gameplay depends on the racket, 4% on the string, and a staggering 95% relies on the person who is holding the racket.
 When it comes to equipment alone, a $300 racket versus a $60 racket or a poor stock string versus a quality aftermarket string with the right tension, the latter has a far greater impact on your gameplay.
 As long as you don't have a $3 aluminum racket with fishing strings, your racket is fine.
 Aim to adapt to your racket rather than constantly searching for the elusive "perfect" one.

 Q: How do I know if a stringing job is good or not?
 What is the stringing pattern?
 What are the differences?
 What's the best pattern?
 How do stringing patterns relate to a stringer’s knowledge/skill level?